 Compulsory insurance: In the Bahamas, you must always be able to present evidence of valid aviation liability insurance during a drone flight.

 Maximum take-off weight (MTOW): Drones up to a weight of 15 kilograms can be flown privately.
-Heavier unmanned aerial vehicles (up to a maximum of 25 kilograms) must be confirmed by the CAA.
+The CAA must confirm heavier unmanned aerial vehicles (up to a maximum of 25 kilograms).
 For this, a certificate of airworthiness has to be submitted.
-In addition, a theoretical and a practical test must be completed.
+Besides, a theoretical and a practical test must be completed.

-Distance to airports: Flying drones must not approach closer than 8 kilometres to airports.
+Distance to airports: Flying drones must not approach closer than 8 kilometers to airports.